DLTLimited/DLTLimited/README.md

 - 👋 Hi, I’m Dan
 - 👀 I’m interested in ... all things electronic - especially gadgets and toys lol!
 - 🌱 I’m currently learning ...
-Ardunio using PlatformIO
+Nordic SDK17 BLE on Segger Studio
 - 💞️ I’m looking to collaborate on ...
+Nordic BLE SDK17
 - 📫 How to reach me ... email is best - DL@DLTLimited.com

 <!---